lanceman2/quickstream/README.md

 to process audio, video, software defined radio (SDR), or any kind of digit flow pipe-line.

 Interfaces in quickstream are minimalistic.
-To make a filter you do not necessarily need to consider data flow connection types.
+To make a block you do not necessarily need to consider data flow connection types.
 Connection types are left in the quickstream user domain.
 In the same way that UNIX pipe-lines don't care what type of data is flowing in the pipe,